valotas/valotas.com/src/articles/object-oriented-html.md

 Now the way we represent markup to objects is straigh forward and is not the part of this article.
 What I am more interested in is this `getClassNames()` part which can be easily misunderstood.
 Every html element can have a `class` attribute where the user can put as many space separated classes as he wants.
 These classes are then accessible by this `getClassNames()` method.

 ### A css example
-This is the most important method for us, as we developers, as it gives a binding point for styling and behaviour.
+This is the most important method for us, as developers, as it gives a binding point for styling and behaviour.
 This can be used in order to add css classes and define the style of the object.
 As an example, let's look at this markup:

 ```html
 <div class="main article white">